Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 # Revision History

 # Tabs{.tabset}

+## Revision v1.02d
+ - Added the Aux CANFD bus connection (CAN0) to pins 2 and 5 of the RJ12 header (J23) for potential future firmware features.
+ - Added pogo pin pads for SWD signals on the bottom of the board
+ - Updated the high current output mosfets (TR1,TR3,TR5 for OUT1, OUT2, OUT3) to AON7264E due to part availability.
+ - Changed the SD card socket to a different version due to part availability (no position or fucntionality change)

 ## Revision v1.02c
 - RS485 port added.
 This uses the UART on IO1 so IO1 cannot be used at the same time as the RS485 port.
 The individual, unused driver 5 diag pin was repurposed for the RS485 transceiver RX/TX switching pin.
 The SWD header was removed to fit the RS485 header in.
 The SWD pins are still available as pogo pin contacts under the PCB.